Vesijarvi/MagicMiniGolfGame/README.md

 # MagicMiniGolfGame
  This is a simple gold game created while im in Finland LAMK tech campus.

+### How to play
+1. Clone repository to local
+2. Click "MagicMiniGolf.exe"

 ### Demo Images
  Menu: